 If you are struggling to hear God’s voice on that topic, consider going on a fast.
 This will help you to draw closer to God and focus all your attention on Him.

-What other signs he’s not the one do you watch out for?
+What other signs do you watch out for?
 Share your red flags in relationships BELOW!